ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

    * Observe the results when it is complete in the **Result** tab
    * Now lets do some investigation by modifying this basic query

-2. In the {{site.data.keyword.sqlquery_short}} UI, edit the SQL in the **Type SQL here ...** text area to look more like this, keeep the FROM statement as is.
+2. In the {{site.data.keyword.sqlquery_short}} UI, edit the SQL in the text area to look more like this, keep the FROM statement as is.
    ```sql
    -- What are the top 10 web pages on NASA from July 1995?
    -- Which mission might be significant?